 Atlantic wolffish is commercially valuable and is sold as a food fish.
 It is seen in fish and chip shops, particularly in the north of England, where it may be referred to as Scotch halibut, woof, Scarborough woof or woof-fish.
 It is also sold on fresh fish counters, but it is almost always sold as skinned and boned fillets, rather than as a full fish as consumers would be put off by the appearance of this species.
-They are also a source of high-quality fish oil and the skin can be turned into a type of leather.

 Atlantic wolffish are not specifically targeted by commercial vessels but are caught and retained as bycatch in trawls, and larger specimens are caught on long-lines.
 Modern industrial fishing methods have severely reduced wolffish numbers, not just by catching the fish but also by destroying the habitat, nests and breeding grounds of the wolffish through intensive, repeated bottom trawling.
-American catches of Atlantic wolffish have declined from over 1200 tons per year in the 1980s to around 30 tons per year in the 2000s.
+American catches of Atlantic wolffish have declined from over 1200 tons per year in the 1980s to around thirty tons per year in the 2000s.
 The relatively late breeding age of the wolffish, and fairly large size it needs to reach before becoming sexually mature mean that stocks will take a long time to recover, even if commercial fishing pressure is eased.
 The United States National Marine Fisheries Service classes Atlantic Wolffish as a species of concern, while the IUCN has not carried out a full assessment of this species (it is currently classified as Not Evaluated globally and Data Deficient in Europe) it will almost certainly be given a threatened status once a full stock assessment has been carried out.
-Sadly the situation is similar for the two other wolffish species.
+Sadly, the situation is similar for the two other wolffish species.
 The spotted wolffish is classed as Near Threatened in European waters and the Northern wolffish is classed as Endangered, meaning it has a high risk of extinction in the wild.